ms-coder/Interview-Preparation-Exercises/README.md

 * Combinations of words formed by replacing given numbers with corresponding English alphabets
 * Decode the given sequence to construct minimum number without repeated digits
 * All combinations of elements satisfying given constraints

+### Other sources...

+* Multiplication table (two dimensional array from 1 to 100 with multiplication results)